 - Low self-esteem

 - Obsessive compulsive disorder (OCD)

 Other areas of counselling I deal with

 There are many reasons why someone may consult a psychoanalytic psychotherapy.
-I don't see people as reducible to or defined by simple diagnostic labels.
+I don't see people as defined by simple diagnostic labels.
 People have complex, often difficult, lives and our states of mind are linked to these experiences.

-However, some common reasons people seek psychotherapy, and which I am interested in, are: states of anxiety, feelings of persecution, lack of self-worth, issues linked to sexuality and identity, depression, problems in relationships with other people, repetitive behaviour or feelings that are causing problems, loss, feeling stuck and disconnected from others, feelings of pointlessness.
+However, some common reasons people seek psychotherapy, and which I am interested in, are: states of anxiety, feelings of persecution, lack of self-worth, issues linked to sexuality and identity, depression, problems in relationships, repetitive behaviour or feelings that are causing problems, loss, feeling stuck and disconnected from others, feelings of pointlessness.
 I am also particularly interested in the complicated impact of stigma and discrimination.
 These and other feelings and issues can be thought about in the context of your life.

 £55; lower fee concessions may be offered when available.